James Newton (composer/flutist/conductor)

 Mr. Newton has been the recipient of many awards, fellowships and grants, including the Ford Foundation, Guggenheim, National Endowment of the Arts and Rockefeller Fellowships, Montreux Grande Prix Du Disque and Downbeat International Critics Jazz Album of the Year, as well as being voted the top flutist for a record-breaking 23 consecutive years in Downbeat Magazine’s International Critics Poll.

-In 2005 Newton decided to commence the greatest challenge of his compositional career – a trilogy of large-scale sacred works: a Mass, a St. Matthew Passion and a setting of Psalm 119 for vocal soloists, choir and orchestra.
+In 2005 Newton decided to commence the greatest challenge of his compositional career – a trilogy of large-scale sacred works: a Mass, a St. Matthew Passion and a setting of Psalm 119.
 The Mass, completed in early 2007, received its premiere at the 2007 Metastasio Festival in Prato, Italy.
 Its U.S. premiere (an expanded choral version) occurred in 2011 with Grant Gershon conducting the Los Angeles Master Chorale at Walt Disney Concert Hall.
-Newton completed his St. Matthew Passion in 2013 and it will receive its World premiere in Europe in 2014.
-Mr. Newton is the first African American and the first composer coming out of the Jazz tradition to compose a St. Matthew Passion.
-His research on the 119th Psalm will begin in the summer of 2013.
+Newton completed his St. Matthew Passion in 2014 and it received its World premiere, again with Grant Gershon conducting Coro e Orchestra del Teatro Regio di Torino, at the Torino Jazz and La Sidone Festivals in 2015.
+Mr. Newton is the first African American and the first composer rooted in the Jazz tradition to compose a St. Matthew Passion.
+His research on the final part of the trilogy, Psalm 119, will begin in the summer of 2015.

 Newton currently holds a distinguished professorship at the University of California at Los Angeles in the Department of Ethnomusicology.
 He has also held professorships at University of California at Irvine, California Institute of the Arts, and Cal State University Los Angeles.
 In May of 2005 Newton was awarded a Doctor of Arts Degree, Honoris Causa, from California Institute of the Arts.